continuumizm/cizm-website/posts/thank-you-keith-prodigy.md

 Years later a few times I've found myself faced in life in various situations, on stages, being in front of a crowd, speaking, leading etc. Roles that required having presence and being bigger than oneself.
 I think I can honestly say it was Keith's example and inspiration that helped me draw from inside a little bit more confidence, carefree attitude.
 That little bit more flare.
 That little bit more energy.
 That little bit more fire.

 Thank you Keith.

+<small class="text-secondary">Cover photo: A rare random photo of a mate dancing in a field out back of our school.</small>